prasanna-lmsace/mod_pulse/README.md

 # About Pulse - 2.0

-## Background

-Pulse revolves around the idea of automating courses.
-In its current form, this is achieved through an activity that triggers an action based on availability status.
-Moodle provides various availability conditions that can be deeply integrated with learning content, and additional triggers can be added by creating availability conditions.

-While this approach is highly flexible, it may not be immediately intuitive as it combines course content with automation.
-While both are integral to a course's learning path, not all teachers may find this approach comfortable.
-Another challenge is that determining availability on a large scale can be resource-intensive and require a robust server.

-To address these issues, we aim to revamp the architecture of Pulse for the next version.
-Our goals include improving scalability, enhancing robustness, and simplifying usability.
-We discuss our general goals, followed by requirements and implementation notes.
-We then introduce the concept of automation templates, which can be used to create automation instances in courses.

-Finally, we specify the requirements for a report source for Moodle's custom report builder, which will be used for a notification queue.

-## Goals

-Based on our own experience with Pulse in various projects, as well as input from customers and partners, we aim to achieve the following goals with Pulse 2.0:

-**Focused:** We developed Pulse because we consistently encountered specific issues within courses.
-These issues, while somewhat heterogeneous due to their course-based nature, have made it challenging to immediately grasp the essence of Pulse.
-Therefore, the next release will refine Pulse into a product primarily designed for course automation, with the initial major focus on notifications.

-**Robust:** Despite its high flexibility, Pulse has occasionally proven to be somewhat finicky, particularly concerning the availability status.
-This fragility is attributable to the diverse array of availability conditions and their susceptibility to changes.
-In the next release, we intend to enhance Pulse's robustness and make troubleshooting easier.

-**Scalable:** Pulse's current resource-intensive demands stem from the complex queries required to determine availability status.
-Our goal for the next release is to ensure that Pulse functions smoothly on standard Moodle hosting infrastructure, even for mid-sized installations, without resource-related issues.

-**Intuitive:** While Pulse's integration as a course activity is advantageous for the learning path, customers have expressed reservations about including an activity in the course that, in many cases, should remain hidden from students.
-Therefore, the next release of Pulse will empower learning designers and teachers to choose whether or not to display an activity.

-**Easier to maintain:** Pulse comes with presets to simplify its use for teachers.
-However, once a preset has been applied, any subsequent changes to the template do not affect existing Pulse activities, posing significant maintenance challenges, especially on larger sites with potentially hundreds of courses, each containing numerous Pulse activities.
-In the next release, site administrators will gain the capability to create, update, and globally deploy automations, with the option to override them on a course/activity level.
+Pulse streamlines and automates processes within the system based on predefined conditions or events.
+When these conditions are met, such as a student completing an assignment or an important announcement being made, Pulse takes immediate action by sending notifications to the relevant users.
+This functionality not only simplifies and expedites communication but also enhances user engagement and overall efficiency within the system.
+Pulse's ability to automate notifications can greatly improve the user experience and reduce the manual effort required for managing and disseminating important information.

-## Architecture
+# Architecture

 The new Pulse architecture comprises the following key components:

 1. **Automation Templates:**

-   These are globally managed by users with the appropriate capabilities.
+   These are globally managed by automation managers with the appropriate capabilities.

 2. **Automation Instances:**

-   These instances are created based on automation templates and are kept in sync with the automation template.
-They offer the option to override specific settings per instance.
+   These instances are generated in accordance with automation templates and are maintained in synchronization with their respective templates.
+They provide the flexibility to override specific settings on a per-instance basis.

 3. **Automation Conditions:**

-   Conditions trigger the automation and rely on events and/or completion.
-They are built in a modular way.
+   Conditions serve as triggers for automation and depend on events or task completions.
+They are constructed in a modular fashion for enhanced flexibility.

 4. **Automation Actions:**

-   These represent the outcomes of the automation, determining what actually happens.
-They are built in a modular way, with the initial scope primarily focusing on notifications.
+   These actions embody the results of the automation process, defining the actual events that occur.
+They are constructed in a modular fashion, with the initial priority centered primarily on notifications.

 # Pulse - General settings

-**Detailed log**

-Display a detailed log for a scheduled task, but only use it for troubleshooting purposes and disable it on a production site.

 **Number of schedule count**

-This setting allows you to control how many scheduled task notifications are sent during each cron run.
-By specifying a numerical value, you can regulate the rate at which system administrators receive notifications regarding the completion or status of scheduled tasks.
+This configuration option enables precise control over the quantity of scheduled task notifications dispatched during each cron execution.
+By specifying a numerical value, you can effectively manage the frequency at which system administrators receive notifications regarding the completion or status of scheduled tasks.

 ![Pulse-general-setting](https://github.com/bdecentgmbh/moodle-mod_pulse/assets/57126778/fe81d840-4fb0-4c7f-a605-c09d8e7a3853)

-# Automation templates

-Users with the appropriate permissions create automation templates globally, outside of courses.
-The template itself doesn't perform any actions; it serves as the foundation for instances.

-## Relation between templates and instances
+# Relation between templates and instances

 The relationship between templates and instances ensures that settings defined in the template are synchronized with instances based on that template, except when a specific setting in an instance has been overridden.
 This means that any changes made to a setting in the template will automatically apply to all instances derived from the template.